 If the journal was successfully transferred to the bank, it must now be marked as transferred.
 Click on the green "Mark as transferred" button to do this.

-You've already marked all your contributions as paid in one go and have the money in your account :-)
+You've now marked all your amounts as paid in one go and have the money in your account :-)